BTBRBorn/selfGPT/README.md

 module on a single gpu.
 Because multi gpu training is expensive (quite expensive if you use thousands of them), I am focusing on trying to find a much more efficient model architecture that has same computational properties makes transformer architecture powerful.
 I am all about efficency.
-Even if in this case it is paramount to make the model more efficient, I love making a system more efficient without losing any performance in general.
+Even if in this case it is paramount to make the model more efficient to achieve my objective, I love making a system more efficient without losing any performance in general.

 But why implement everything from scratch.
 There are many great open source pretrained models I can finetune to my needs, right?
 In my opinion, if you really want to understand every aspects of a system, you should build one from